Improve Your Trading Skills with Stochastics

-After the Relative Strength Index (RSI), the Stochastic indicator is widely used by Forex traders in order to find out top or bottoms a market may make.
-The indicator falls into the oscillators category and, as a consequence, it is being applied below the actual price chart.
+After the Relative Strength Index (RSI), the Stochastic indicator is widely used by Forex traders in order to identify tops or bottoms a market may make.
+The indicator falls into the oscillators category and, as a consequence, it is applied below the actual price chart.

-This is why the Stochastic oscillator is so popular: the signals generated are visible and clearly to understand and trade.
-There is a saying that “simple things work best” and, in this case, this is very much true.
+This is why the Stochastic oscillator is so popular: The signals generated are visible, and clear to understand and trade.
+There is a saying that “Simple things work best,” and in this case, this is very much true.

-Is this oscillator working one hundred percent of the times?
-The answer is no, but it is impossible missing when the market turns if using it properly.
+Does this oscillator work 100% of the time?
+The answer is no, but it is impossible to miss when the market turns if you use it properly.

 How to Trade with Stochastic

-The Stochastic is to be found on the MetaTrader 4 trading platform under the Insert tab, Indicators, Oscillators.
-As you can see from the list below, when it comes to all the oscillators offered with the default MetaTrader 4 settings, this one is right at the bottom of the list.
+The Stochastic oscillator is to be found on the MetaTrader 4 trading platform under the Insert tab, Indicators, Oscillators.
+As you can see from the list below, of all the oscillators offered with the default MetaTrader 4 settings, this one is right at the bottom of the list.

-This doesn’t make it less important, though, it is just the way the oscillators are being arranged.
-Nevertheless, if that list is telling us something about the importance of the indicators in this category, then the RSI is topping it and this tells much about its popularity.
+This doesn’t make it any less important, though; it is just the way the oscillators are arranged.
+Nevertheless, if that list is telling us something about the importance of the indicators in this category, then the RSI tops it, and this tells much about its popularity.

-Under the default settings, they are coming with the 5 and 3 value, and it is being said that the %D is the “fast Stochastic”, while the %K is the “slow Stochastic”.
-This is what gives the two lines of the oscillator and when the fast Stochastic crosses below the slow one, the market is turning bearish, while a bullish cross is forming when the fast Stochastic is moving above the slow one.
+Under the default settings, they come with values of 5 and 3 respectively.
+The %D referred to as the “fast Stochastic”, while the %K is the “slow Stochastic”.
+This is what gives the two lines of the oscillator, and when the fast Stochastic crosses below the slow one, the market is turning bearish, while a bullish cross is forming when the fast Stochastic moves above the slow one.

-If you click the OK button on the chart above, the oscillator is being plotted on the screen.
-The two “lines” are being represented in different colors, in order to make the difference between the slow and fast Stochastic and to quickly see the crossing between the two lines.
+If you click the OK button on the chart above, the oscillator is plotted on the screen.
+The two lines are represented in different colours, in order to differentiate between the slow and fast Stochastics and to quickly see the crossing of the two lines.

 Trade Crosses Above 80 and Below 20

-It goes without saying that the standard interpretation is to look for the fast Stochastic line to cross below the slow one in an overbought or oversold level.
+It goes without saying that the standard interpretation is to look for the fast Stochastic line crossing below the slow one in an overbought or oversold level.
 That is, look for the cross to form above 80 or below 20 before actually entering the market.

 A classical entry would look like the ones above, with the crosses happening above the 80 and below the 20 levels.
 The other crosses should be ignored.
-As you can see above, there are some other crosses that happen in between those levels and even beyond them, without a market to turn, though.
-How to make sure we’re not caught in a wrong trade due to a fake signal?
+As you can see above, there are some other crosses that happen in between those levels, and even beyond them, but without a market to turn.
+How do we make sure we’re not caught in a wrong trade due to a fake signal?

 Trade Divergences Between Price and Stochastic

 In order to avoid a fake signal, divergences can be used.
-These divergences are acting in the same way like we mentioned here on our Forex Trading Academy by the time we discussed the Relative Strength Index (RSI) and the DeMarker oscillators.
+These divergences act in the same way as we mentioned here on our Forex Trading Academy when we discussed the Relative Strength Index (RSI) and the DeMarker oscillators.

-This oscillator can be used as a continuation pattern as well and in order to do that we should simply add a new level.
-Because the 80 and 20 are already overbought and oversold levels, the 50 level comes in handy as it is right in the middle of the range.
+This oscillator can also be used as a continuation pattern, and in order to do that we simply need to add a new level.
+Because the 80 and 20 are already overbought and oversold levels, the 50 level comes in handy, as it is right in the middle of the range.

-Adding the 50 level, or any other level, as a matter of fact, is quite a simple thing to do in the sense that one should simply right-click anywhere on the chart, and under the Indicators List, the Stochastic can be edited.
+Adding the 50 level, or any other level as a matter of fact, is quite a simple thing to do: Simply right-click anywhere on the chart, and under the Indicators list, the Stochastic can be edited.

-The pop-up window allows under the Levels tab to add any level you want, to change its structure, color, visibility, etc., in such a way that it is showing what it is intended to show.
+The pop-up window under the Levels tab allows you to add any level you want, and to change its structure, colour, visibility, etc., in such a way that it is showing what it is intended to show.
 The Stochastic oscillator with the 50 level added should look like the chart below.

-The idea is to buy a cross of the 50 level after Stochastic is turning from overbought or oversold level and to hold it until a signal in the opposite direction appears.
-While it is not working one hundred percent of the times, it gives a great incentive for riding a trend that otherwise might be missed.
+The idea is to buy a cross of the 50 level after Stochastic turns from the overbought or oversold level, and to hold it until a signal in the opposite direction appears.
+While it does not work 100% of the time, it gives a great incentive for riding a trend that otherwise might be missed.

-Using the three methods described in this article will have great results if ALL the signals will be taken.
-This way, an account will end up being hedged at one moment of time but in time all the trades will end up being closed.
+Using the three methods described in this article will give great results if all the signals are taken.
+In this way, an account will end up being hedged at one moment in time, but in time all the trades will end up being closed.

-The usual caveat applies as well here, and that is that the bigger the time frame the Stochastic oscillator is applied to, the more powerful the implications are.
-To trade all those strategies on a bigger time frame, though, requires a bigger trading account.
+The usual caveat applies here as well: The longer the timeframe the Stochastic oscillator is applied to, the more powerful the implications are.
+To trade all those strategies on a longer timeframe, though, requires a bigger trading account.

 Other educational materials